RandolphKahle/doit-notes/aws-vpc-connection.md

 # Network Connection

-Technology and products that provide a network connection, bridge, or ?? between disparate networks.
+Technology and products that provide a network-to-network connection, or bridge between disparate networks.

 ### aws-vpc-connection